torch2424/wasm-by-example/examples/graphics/graphics.assemblyscript.en-us.md

 Next, we can compile the module following the [Hello World](/example-redirect?exampleName=hello-world) examples compilation process, replacing the appropriate file names.

 Next, Let's load / instantiate the wasm module, `index.wasm` in a new `index.js` file.
 Again, we will follow the module instantiation from the [Hello World](/example-redirect?exampleName=hello-world) example.
 A lot of the logic here is expanding on the [WebAssembly Linear Memory Example](/example-redirect?exampleName=webassembly-linear-memory), but applying the learnings to a DOM API.
 The most important thing here is probably how we are copying out memory from Wasm, using `.slice` calls.
-Please see some reference links if things get confusing.
+Please see the reference links if things get confusing.
 Here is the `index.js` below!

 ```javascript
 const runWasm = async () => {